 Chronic sinusitis is one of the most frequently diagnosed chronic medical conditions.
-Chronic sinusitis is characterized by nasal discharge, usually without fever, that persists for more than 12 weeks.
-Symptoms of congestion often accompany the nasal discharge.
-There also may be mild pain and/or headache.
-Thickening of mucosa may restrict or close natural openings between sinus cavities and the nasal fossae.
-Considerable variation exists in the location and shape of these sinus ostia.
-A course of conservative medical therapy is attempted initially to resolve the symptoms; this treatment may include antibiotics, nasal irrigation, decongestants, and steroids.
+Chronic sinusitis is characterized by varying levels and combinations of nasal congestion or obstruction, discharge (usually without fever), facial pain and/or headache, and loss of sense of smell that persists for more than 12 weeks.
+Inflammation in the nose and sinuses result in thickening of mucosa may restrict or close natural openings between sinus cavities and the nasal fossae.
+Physical examination findings may include the presence of mucosal edema, thick discharge that may be purulent, and in some cases, nasal polyps.
+CT scan will often show mucosal thickening and/or bony remodeling of involved sinuses.
+A course of conservative medical therapy is attempted initially to resolve the symptoms; this treatment may include antibiotics, saline nasal irrigation, decongestants, and steroids.

-In some cases of chronic sinusitis, surgical drainage may be necessary.
-Functional endoscopic sinus surgery (FESS) is the most commonly used surgical technique to treat medically unresponsive chronic sinusitis and other serious conditions of the nasal sinuses that result in impaired sinus drainage.
-It involves the removal of varying amounts of tissue and the opening of sinus ostia to treat chronic sinusitis.
+In some cases of chronic sinusitis, surgery may be necessary.
+Functional endoscopic sinus surgery (FESS) is the most commonly used surgical technique to treat medically unresponsive chronic sinusitis and other serious conditions of the nasal sinuses that result in impaired sinus drainage and persistent inflammation.
+It involves the removal of varying amounts of polyps, tissue, and debris in the sinuses.
 The use of the endoscope permits a better view of the surgical field.
-Goals of FESS are to allow for maximum preservation of mucosa, and to open and enlarge the sinus passageways allowing for proper drainage and optimizing access for topical medications.
+Goals of FESS are to allow for maximum preservation of mucosa, to debride inflamed tissue and polyps, and to open and enlarge the sinus passageways allowing for proper drainage and optimizing access for topical medications.

 FESS is performed using a rigid endoscope to view the structures of the nose and sinuses.
 The endoscope is inserted through the nose, as are the surgical instruments the surgeon uses to perform the surgery.
-The procedure can be performed under general or local anesthesia on an outpatient basis, and patients usually experience minimal discomfort.
+The procedure can be performed under general or local anesthesia on an outpatient basis, or in the clinic/office setting, and individuals usually experience minimal discomfort.
 The use of FESS allows for a much less invasive and traumatic procedure than open or non-endoscopic sinus surgery.
 There are shorter surgery and healing times, less postoperative discomfort, and fewer surgical complications with FESS.
 However, because of the proximity of sinus structures to the eyes and the brain, it is not risk free.

-Some form of sinus packing is generally utilized postoperatively.
+Some form of sinus packing is frequently utilized postoperatively.
 Simple dressings, both absorbable and non-absorbable, can be inserted following surgery.
 These can serve as both hemostatic agents and/or middle meatal spacers.
 There is some RCT evidence that middle meatal spacers may reduce the formation of synechiae following FESS, although the available studies have significant heterogeneity in this outcome.

 Implantable drug-eluting sinus implants are another option for postoperative management following FESS and other sinus procedures.
-These implants are inserted under endoscopic guidance to stabilize the sinus openings and the turbinates, reduce edema, and/or prevent obstruction by adhesions.
-They also deliver medications (e.g. steroids) topically over an extended period of time (e.g. 30 days), and this local delivery of medications may be superior to other treatment options in the postoperative setting.
+These implants are inserted under endoscopic guidance to stabilize the sinus openings and the turbinates, reduce edema, reduce polyp recurrence, and/or prevent obstruction by adhesions.
+Currently available products also deliver medications (e.g., steroids) topically over an extended period of time (e.g., 30 days), and this local delivery of medications may be superior to other treatment options in the postoperative setting.
+Reducing postoperative inflammation and maintaining patency of the sinuses may be important in achieving optimal sinus drainage and may impact recovery from surgery and/or reduce the need for additional surgery.
+Close follow-up after surgery is important to ensure that long term patency of the sinuses and to minimize recurrence of inflammation.